cs3org/OCM-API/IETF-RFC.md

 # Resharing
-The `"REQUEST_RESHARE"` and `"RESHARE_UNDO"` notification types MAY be used by theReceiving Server to persuade the Sending Server to share the same Resource with another Receiving Party.
+The `"REQUEST_RESHARE"` and `"RESHARE_UNDO"` notification types MAY be used by the Receiving Server to persuade the Sending Server to share the same Resource with another Receiving Party.
 The details of the payload and side effects such a notification may have are out of scope of this version of this specification.